sdelliot/firewheel/docs/source/model_component/mc_install.rst

 When a repository is installed via the :ref:`helper_repository_install` Helper, users have the option to can automatically run each MCs INSTALL script using the ``-s`` flag (see :ref:`helper_repository_install` for more details).
+Alternatively, if an uninstalled model component is used in a firewheel :ref:`helper_experiment`, then it will prompt the user to install the model component.

 *****************
 Design Principles